Redware: European

 In European contexts "redware" usually means an unglazed ("dry-bodied") stoneware, typically used for serving or drinking drinks.
 The term is especially used for pottery from the 17th and 18th centuries, before porcelain, whether imported from East Asia or made in Europe, became cheap enough to be used very widely.
 In this period red stoneware was used for vessels, especially teapots, jugs and mugs, which were relatively expensive and carefully made and decorated.
-Imported examples of Chinese Yixing clay teapots, an unglazed stoneware type made from a special type of clay, provided the exemplars and were often copied with various degrees of closeness.
+Chinese Yixing clay teapots, an unglazed stoneware type made from a special type of clay, came to Holland through the East India companies with tea consignments and provided exemplars which were often copied with various degrees of closeness.
 Soon a European design vocabulary was used as well.

 A Delftware manufacturer announced in 1678 that he was making "red teapots", of which no examples are known to survive.
 The Dutch Elers brothers brought the style to Staffordshire pottery in the 1690s, after finding a suitable source of clay, and were widely imitated there.
-Some red stoneware by rival Dutch potters including Arij de Milde from the years around 1700 does survive, closely copying Yixing pots in style.
+Some red stoneware by rival Dutch potters including Ary de Milde from the years around 1700 does survive, closely copying Yixing pots in style.
 Johann Friedrich Böttger was in contact with some of these and developed a rival "Böttger ware", a dark red stoneware first sold in 1710, and manufactured and imitated by others, all up to about 1740.
 It was Böttger's first commercial ware and a significant stage in his development of porcelain in Europe, which he was soon making at the Meissen porcelain factory.
 Josiah Wedgwood later refined the type, and gave the decoration a fashionable turn towards Neoclassicism, with his "Rosso Antico" body.
 This was usually decorated with sprigged reliefs in black, creating pleasing contrasts like those in his earlier Jasperware.